sindresorhus/array-move/readme.md

 ## API

-### arrayMove(input, from, to)
+### arrayMove(array, from, to)

 Returns a new array with the item moved to the new position.

-### arrayMove.mut(input, from, to)
+### arrayMove.mut(array, from, to)

-Moves the item to the new position in the input array.
+Moves the item to the new position in the `array` array.
 Useful for huge arrays where absolute performance is needed.

-#### input
+#### array

-Type: `array`
+Type: `Array`

 #### from

 Type: `number`

 Index of item to move.
 If negative, it will begin that many elements from the end.

 #### to

 Type: `number`

 Index of where to move the item.
 If negative, it will begin that many elements from the end.

 ## License